Achievable logoAchievable logo

 Feedback

-Regular polygons have special characteristics that make them easier to work with.
+Regular polygons have special characteristics that often make geometry problems easier to solve.

 Definitions